logicblocks/jason/docs/getting-started.md

 In addition to key conversion for standard keys, `jason` is aware of metadata keys.
 By default these are keys prefixed with an underscore, e.g., `_links`.
-The default key conversion functions and the conversion functions returned by `->encode-key-fn` and `->decode-key-fn` convert the key whilst retaining the metadata prefix:
+By default metadata keys are left untouched and the conversion functions returned by `->encode-key-fn` and `->decode-key-fn` convert the key whilst retaining the metadata prefix:

 ```clojure
 (def default-encode-key-fn (jason/->encode-key-fn))